gitnitesh1995/UEFI-Bootloader/Readme.md

 **CPU:-** 2 or more.

 **Storage**:- 20GB or more.

+### What is bootloader?

+A boot loader is a program that is responsible for loading and starting the operating system on a computer.

 **If you're using Virtural machine.
 Follow below steps while creating Virtual Machine.**